-The City Manager, and the Director of Finance are the "Investment Officers" of the City.
-As Investment Officers they are authorized to deposit, withdraw, invest, transfer, execute documentation, and otherwise manage City funds according to this Policy.
+The City Manager, Director of Finance and the Assistant City Manager are the "Investment Officers" of the City.
+As Investment Officers, they are authorized to deposit, withdraw, invest, transfer, execute documentation, and otherwise manage City funds according to this Policy.